anxheloo/reactvision-viro-beta/fabric-interop/README.md

 ### Android

 For Android, you need to ensure the Fabric interop layer is included in your project.
-If you're using the Expo plugin, this is handled automatically when the New Architecture is enabled.
+If you're using the Expo plugin, this is handled automatically.

 If you're manually configuring your Android project, you need to: